sanz2105/Human-pose-estimation-openCV/README.md

 - `graph_opt.pb`: Pre-trained model file for pose estimation (must be downloaded and placed in the project directory).
 - `stand.jpg`: Demo image used for testing the app when no image is uploaded.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This `README.md` provides a comprehensive overview of your project, detailing installation, usage, and requirements.
-Be sure to update the links and any other specifics as needed for your repository.